aquitania99/iconic-api/README.md

 # Purpose
-Create a web environment, to work with Symfony + MySQL + Nginx
+Create an API to work with Iconic Dataset - Stack: Symfony + MySQL + Nginx

 # Requirements
 * Docker